I was just looking for something and it's not there.

 That seems to me common sense.

-It found out that when they let women and women work with only women and vice versa, men only with men, productivity.
+They found out that when they let women and women work with only women and vice versa, men only with men, productivity down the tubes.

-Everybody got along ostensibly, but productivity went down a tube.
+Everybody got along, ostensibly, but productivity went down the tubes.

 Is that hard to understand why?